-74.20 The other one-half (2) One-fourth of the income under this paragraph, up to \$25,000,000, 74.20 is must be credited to an endowment for the costs of operating mining, mineral, and 74.21 mineral-related, degree programs or science, technology, engineering, and mathematics 74.22 (STEM) degree programs offered through the University of Minnesota at Minnesota North 74.23 College and the University of Minnesota Duluth Swenson College of Science and Engineering 74.24 at Duluth to support workforce development and collaborations benefiting regional 74.25 academics, industry, and natural resources on the Iron Range in northeast Minnesota, and 74.20 for providing scholarships for Minnesota students, prioritizing students in the Minnesota 74.27 Economic Development Region 3, to attend the mining, mineral, mineral-related, or STEM 74.29 degree programs.
-The maximum scholarship awarded to attend the degree programs funded 74.30 under this paragraph cannot exceed 75 percent of current resident tuition rates per academic 74.30 year and may be awarded a maximum of four academic years. year and may be awarded a maximum of four academic years.
-74.32 (3) One-fourth of the income under this paragraph must be credited to the Natural 74.33 Resources Research Institute for general operating and research costs.
-75.1 (2) The remainder of the income under paragraph (a) (4) One-fourth of the income under 75.2 this paragraph, plus the amount of any remainder of the income allocated under clause (1) 75.3 after \$50,000,000 \$100,000 has been credited to the endowed mineral research account 75.4 for the Natural Resources Research Institute and the amount of any income over the 75.5 \$25,000,000 for the programming in clause (1) and the remainder of the income allocated 75.6 under clause (2) after \$25,000,000 has been credited to an endowment for mining, mineral, 75.7 mineral-related, or STEM degree programs and scholarships, must be credited to the endowed 75.8 scholarship account of the fund for distribution annually for scholastic achievement as 75.9 provided by the Board of Regents to undergraduates enrolled at the University of Minnesota 75.10 who are resident students as defined in section 136A.101, subdivision 8.
-75.11 (c) The annual distribution from the endowed scholarship account must be allocated to 75.12 the various campuses of the University of Minnesota in proportion to the number of 75.12 undergraduate resident students enrolled on each campus. /5.15 undergraddate resident students enroned on each eampus.
-75.14 (d) The Board of Regents must report to the education committees of the legislature 75.15 biennially at the time of the submission of its budget request on the disbursement of money 75.16 from the endowed scholarship account and to the environment and natural resources 75.17 committees on the use of the mineral research account.
-75.18 (e) Capital gains and losses and portfolio income of the permanent university fund must 75.19 be credited to its three accounts in proportion to the market value of each account.
-75.20 (f) The endowment support from the income and capital gains of the endowed mineral 75.21 research and endowed scholarship accounts of the fund must not total more than six percent 75.22 per year of the 36-month trailing average market value of the account from which the support 75.23 is derived.
+74.20 The other one-half (2) One-fourth of the income under this paragraph, up to \$25,000,000, 74.2 is must be credited to an endowment for the costs of operating mining, mineral, and 74.22 mineral-related, degree programs or science, technology, engineering, and mathematics 74.23 (STEM) degree programs offered through the University of Minnesota at Minnesota North 74.24 College and the University of Minnesota Duluth Swenson College of Science and Engineering 74.25 at Duluth to support workforce development and collaborations benefiting regional 74.20 academics, industry, and natural resources on the Iron Range in northeast Minnesota, and 74.27 for providing scholarships for Minnesota students, prioritizing students in the Minnesota 74.28 Economic Development Region 3, to attend the mining, mineral, mineral-related, or STEM 74.29 degree programs.
+The maximum scholarship awarded to attend the degree programs funded 74.30 under this paragraph cannot exceed 75 percent of current resident tuition rates per academic 74.3 year and may be awarded a maximum of four academic years.
+74.32 74.33 Resources Research Institute for general operating and research costs.
+75.1 (2) The remainder of the income under paragraph (a) (4) One-fourth of the income under 75.2 this paragraph, plus the amount of any remainder of the income allocated under clause (1) 75.3 after \$50,000,000 \$100,000,000 has been credited to the endowed mineral research account 75.4 for the Natural Resources Research Institute and the amount of any income over the 75.5 \$25,000,000 for the programming in clause (1) and the remainder of the income allocated 75.6 under clause (2) after \$25,000,000 has been credited to an endowment for mining, mineral, 75.7 mineral-related, or STEM degree programs and scholarships, must be credited to the endowed 75.8 scholarship account of the fund for distribution annually for scholastic achievement as 75.9 provided by the Board of Regents to undergraduates enrolled at the University of Minnesota 75.10 who are resident students as defined in section 136A.101, subdivision 8.
+75.1 (c) The annual distribution from the endowed scholarship account must be allocated to 75.12 the various campuses of the University of Minnesota in proportion to the number of 75.13 undergraduate resident students enrolled on each campus.
+75.14 75.15 biennially at the time of the submission of its budget request on the disbursement of money 75.10 from the endowed scholarship account and to the environment and natural resources 75.17 committees on the use of the mineral research account.
+75.18 75.19 be credited to its three accounts in proportion to the market value of each account.
+75.20 (f) The endowment support from the income and capital gains of the endowed mineral 75.2 1 75.22 per year of the 36-month trailing average market value of the account from which the support 75.23 is derived.